dotelpenguin/enigma-touch-museum/README.md

 2. Enable the web server
 3. Configure the port (default: 8080)
 4. Access at `http://<your-ip>:<port>/message` for kiosk view

+**Note:** The web server runs in the background and updates automatically.
+The terminal interface remains available for configuration and control.

 ## Configuration Menu